 Bonsai Show

-The Prairie State Bonsai Society is proud to present an exhibition of bonsai at The Morton Arboretum’s Destination Asia Festival.
-View a display of mature bonsai trees and trees in training at the Bonsai Show on Saturday, August 1, and Sunday, August 2, 2026.
+The Prairie State Bonsai Society is pleased to present an exhibition of bonsai at The Morton Arboretum’s Destination Asia Festival.
+View a display of mature bonsai trees and trees in training at the Bonsai Show on Saturday, August 1, and Sunday, August 2.